St. Anthony High School, Lahore: History

-To honour the legendary war veteran of Pakistan Air Force, Group Captain Cecil Chaudhry (Late), Government of Pakistan has renamed a part of Lawrence Road (the road in front of St. Anthony School) as Cecil Chaudhry Road.
-The renaming ceremony was held at St Anthony High School on 30 November 2014.
+To honour the legendary war veteran of the Pakistan Air Force, Group Captain Cecil Chaudhry (Late), the Government of Pakistan has renamed a part of Lawrence Road (the road in front of St. Anthony School) as Cecil Chaudhry Road.
+The renaming ceremony was held at St Anthony's High School on 30 November 2014.
 The ceremony was attended by friends and family members of the war hero, important personalities of the Christian community and significant civil and military dignitaries.

 Pakistan Air Force (PAF) Central Air Command Commanding Air Officer Air Vice Marshal Mujahid Anwar Khan was the chief guest on the occasion.

 Campuses

 Lawrence Road

 This is the biggest campus of St. Anthony's High School in Lahore and serves as the main campus.
 The campus has seven buildings as following: